hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 <img src="../img/16_pcs_SCTv2.png" width="800">
 </p>

 We can see how the clusters are represented by the different PCs.
-For instance, the genes driving `PC_2` exhibit higher expression in clusters 6, 11, and 17 (maybe a bit higher in 15, too).
+For instance, the genes driving `PC_2` exhibit higher expression in clusters 8 and 12.
 We could look back at our genes driving this PC to get an idea of what the cell types might be:

 ```r
 # Examine PCA results